urban233/PySSA/docs/pyssa-documentation/docs/help/project/open_project.md

 ## Getting Started
 ### Open a project from your workspace
-1. Click on one of the project from the list.
+1. Select a project from the list.
-2. `Optional:` Check in the text box under _Selected Project_ if the selected name is displayed.
+2. `Optional:` Check the text box under _Selected Project_ to see if the selected name is displayed.
-3. Click on _Open_.
+3. Click on **Open**.

-### Search a project name in your workspace
+### Search for a project name in your workspace.
-1. Enter a part of the project name into the first text box.
+1. Type part of the project name in the first textbox.
-2. Check if the correct project was detected by looking in the text box under _Selected Project_.
+2. Verify if the text box under 'Selected Project' displays the correct project.
-3. Click on _Open_.
+3. Click on **Open**.

 ## Details

 ## Tips
-- If you enter a part of the project name then the list jumps to the location.
-This can be used to quickly find a project, even if the name is only partially known.
+- Entering a partial project name can quickly navigate the list to the corresponding location, allowing you to quickly find a project if you only know part of the name.

 ---
 ##